Storing wine at home — Wine storage tips for the non-connoisseur

 Add a little moisture to the air, if necessary.

 • If the air surrounding your wine bottle is too dry, the cork will dry out, and the wine will oxidize.
 Too wet, and you’ll have a moldy label.
-Ideal humidity is between 60 and 70 percent, but again, unless you’re storing wine for the long haul, anything between 50 and 80 percent will be fine.
+Ideal humidity is between 60 and 70 percent.
+But again, unless you’re storing wine for the long haul, anything between 50 and 80 percent will be fine.

 • If the closet or room you’re keeping your bottles in is very dry, consider a humidifier, or even a bowl of water nearby.

 • Avoid UV light from the sun, which can damage the taste and aroma of the wine.
-(Now I know why wines are stored in colored bottles.)
+(Now I know why wines live in colored bottles.)
 If you need to keep your wine in a place with lots of natural light, consider wrapping it in a cloth or keeping it in a box.

 • Wine experts say to avoid vibrating the wine bottle, which can speed chemical reactions and degrade the wine.
 You wouldn’t want to put a wine rack near a washing machine or where you do your jumping jacks, for example.
 For short-term storage, though, this isn’t usually a problem.
 Just avoid shaking the bottle.

-So I still had a few questions beyond the basic storage info.
+I still had a few questions beyond the basic storage info.
 You might too, so here’s some other wine storage info I found:

 If your wine bottle has a cork, storing it on its side will help keep the cork moist.
 But this is only important if you’re storing a bottle for a long time (say more than five years).
 Otherwise, you might choose to store bottles horizontally to save space (or because they look cool).